billcccheng/ptt-post-tracker/README.md

 # PTT Post Tracker
 This app is an Chrome Extension which can save PTT web links and categorize them through different boards.
+Here is the link:
 [Chrome Extension Link](https://chrome.google.com/webstore/detail/ptt-post-tracker/ihcmngdlcfbbafonopkihniggbfopegk/related)

 ## How to Use it